xy-241/CS-Notes/content/Networking/Terminologies/REST API.md

 - A way to *architecture* an *interface* that enables communication between [[Host]] & [[Host]]
 - Usually implemented in [[HTTP]]
 - Not a [[Network Protocol]], but a set of rules - [[#6 Rules]]
-- [[Status Code]] is used to tell the client the complete status of the request
+- [[HTTP Status Code]] is used to tell the client the complete status of the request
 - Alert-natives are [[GraphQL]] & [[gRPC]]

 ## 2 Cores